BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information: Experimental Settings

-Note that except WOTD dataset, which contains only year information, all models could be evaluated at all the three temporal granularities (i.e., day, month and year).
-However, as all the pre-trained language models achieve rather poor results under day granularity,\footnote{Note however that TimeBERT still has the best results compared with other language models (e.g., under day granularity of EventTime-WithTop1Doc, the ACC score of TimeBERT is 2.07, while the ACC scores of BERT, BERT-NYT and BERT-TIR are only 0.04, 0.13 and 0.09, respectively.)} we decide to report the results for all granularities only when analyzing the effect of different choices of granularities in DTP task (Section \ref{tempgra_dtp}).
-In particular, in Section \ref{tempgra_dtp} we aim to investigate whether the performance of TimeBERT could be improved when using day granularity in DTP task.
+Note that except WOTD dataset, which contains only year information, all models could be evaluated under all the three temporal granularities (i.e., day, month and year).
+However, as all the pre-trained language models achieve rather poor results under day granularity,\footnote{Still BiTimeBERT outperforms other language models (e.g., under day granularity of EventTime-WithTop1Doc, the ACC score of BiTimeBERT is 2.07, while the scores of BERT, BERT-NYT and BERT-TIR are only 0.04, 0.13 and 0.09, respectively.)} we decided to report the results for all granularities only when analyzing the effect of different choices of granularities in DD task (Section \ref{tempgra_DD}).
+In particular, in Section \ref{tempgra_DD} we aim to investigate whether the performance of BiTimeBERT could be improved when using a day granularity in DD task.